hopesofbuzzy/hopesofbuzzy/README.md

 My biggest project is - **Lampotory** - virtual physical laboratory for education.
 A complex desktop application that I was supporting almost for 1 year.

-Today I am first-year university student in UrFU where I am going to learn on program about AI algorithms.
+Today I am first-year university student in UrFU where I am going to study about math, ML and AI on program about AI algorithms.